 There was a Supreme Court case to settle a border dispute between Colorado and New Mexico.
 You can view it at "New Mexico v.
 Colorado, 267 U.S. 30 (1925)".
-You can more background on the dispute in the "Four Corners Monument still the legally recognized landmark despite reports" article.
+You can read more background on the dispute in the "Four Corners Monument still the legally recognized landmark despite reports" article.
+You can do an internet search of "four corner controversy" for more articles/links.
+John Mitchler published an excellent article in Apex to Zenith Issue #85 - Second Quarter 2009.

 The quadri-point is located at the "Four Corners Monument" which is administered by the Navajo Nation.